 - Polls, questions, and other interactive elements

-As you’re creating this content, be mindful of how long it’ll be once you go live.
+As you create this content, be mindful of how long it’ll be once you go live.
 Overstuffing a launch event is a common and critical mistake.
 The punchier your event is, the stickier it’ll be in the minds and memories of the audience.

 Practice makes perfect

 The difference between a good virtual launch event and a great one is determined by how much rehearsal you undertake.

 It’s essential to take as much time as possible to iron out technical issues on the production side, ensure speakers are comfortable and confident with their points and setups, and ensure that the overall show isn’t too long.
 Be prepared to make changes to ensure the show will be a winner.
 Create a detailed running sheet (see image below) that accounts for every second of the event and its inclusions.